khakhalin/Teaching/Intro_Neuroscience/readings_f2020.md

 - Watch this youtube video: https://www.youtube.com/watch?v=2p_8gx-XHJo
 - See page from "Things explainer": http://i.cbc.ca/1.3390492.1452021709!/fileImage/httpImage/thing-explainer.jpg
 - Then use this link to access the simple writer: https://xkcd.com/simplewriter/
-- As a homework, pick any topic we studied in this course so far.
-Anything about ions, action potentials, synapses, neurons, escape responses, animal models, sensory systems, hearing – anything that we studied.
-Try to describe this topic using simple words only.
-(The SimpleWriter will alert you if your words are not simple enough) The *only* non-simple word you can use is the concept you are trying to explain, and even then you can only use it three times.
+- As a homework, **pick any smart term or clever concept that we studied** in this course so far.
+Anything about from ions, action potentials, synapses, neurons, neurotransmitters, escape responses and behavior, animal models, and down to sensory systems, hearing, brain regions – anything that we studied.
+Pick one term.
+Then **try to write an encyclopedia entry for it using only simple words**!
+Describe the meaning of it, add some details, tell a story.
+(The SimpleWriter will alert you if your words are not simple enough). **Write a paragraph of text** (at least 150 words, but the better, the more, as it's freaking hard).
+Make sure it provides a good, detailed description.
+Go on tiny tangents if necessary (like they did in the youtube video), as it may help to set the picture right.
+- Don't tell anyone what you were trying to describe!
+Other students will later read your description and try to guess what it was :)
+- No two people may be describing the same term!
+(Unless the first description was so obscure that you couldn't guess it).
+It means that the first few participants will have it easier (they can pick simple things like "brain" or "neuron"), while later contributors will have to be a bit more creative.
+But we studied LOTS of fancy words in this course, so it should not be a problem ;)
+- Good luck!
+And let me know if you have any questions!

 ### Vision: eye and retina.
 On/off cells.